dorivalpiedadeneto/flextor/annotations.md

 2024-01-15

  - Cross selection demands finding line's intersection; so, write this methods first!
  - The derived formulation is wrong (when determinant is negative); needs reviewing of intersection method in line.

+2024-01-22

+ - Implement method to identify the vertices
+ - First, define a class method in vertex to define a name (with uppercase letters) to the vertices (test it also)